Indra: Origins

 Many of the qualities of Indo-Iranian god of might/victory, Verethraghna, were transferred to the god Indra, who became the central deity of the developing Old Indic culture.
 Indra was the subject of 250 hymns, a quarter of the Rig Veda.
 He was associated more than any other deity with Soma, a stimulant drug (perhaps derived from Ephedra) probably borrowed from the BMAC religion.
 His rise to prominence was a peculiar trait of the Old Indic speakers.

 However, according to Paul Thieme, "there is no valid justification for supposing that the Proto-Aryan adjective *vrtraghan was specifically connected with *Indra or any other particular god."

 Iconography

 Indra's iconography shows him holding a thunderbolt or Vajra and a sword.
 In addition he is shown on top of his elephant Airavata, which reinforces his characteristic of King of the Gods.
 Sometimes he is accompanied by his wife, Shachi.
-Left: From Tiruchchirappalli, Tamil Nadu, 1820-1825.
+Left: A gilt-copper sculpture of Indra, c.
+16th-century.
 Right: From Hoysaleswara temple, 12th century CE.

-In Rigveda, Indra is described as strong willed, armed with a thunderbolt, riding a chariot:
+In Rigveda, Indra is described as a strong willed, armed with a thunderbolt, riding a chariot: